castorini/anserini/docs/experiments-msmarco-doc.md

 The above instructions use the Anserini (system-wide) default of `k1=0.9`, `b=0.4`.

 Let's try to do better!
-BM25 tuning was accomplished using the queries found [here](https://github.com/castorini/Anserini-data/tree/master/MSMARCO): these are five different sets of 10k samples (from the `shuf` command).
+We tuned BM25 using the queries found [here](https://github.com/castorini/Anserini-data/tree/master/MSMARCO): these are five different sets of 10k samples from the training queries (using the `shuf` command).
-We tuned on each individual set (grid search, in tenth increments) and then averaged parameter values across all five sets (this has the effect of regularization).
+Tuning was performed on each individual set (grid search, in tenth increments) and then we averaged parameter values across all five sets (this has the effect of regularization).
 Here, we optimized for average precision (AP).
 The tuned parameters using this approach are `k1=3.44`, `b=0.87`.